 This might be the most common reason for your child having a hard time when you disengage from close time together.
 Every child grapples with challenging

-If your child has a hard time stopping your Special Time, make sure you allow an extra 10 minutes in case there’s a meltdown after you’ve spent time connecting
+Welcome the Feelings.
+If your child has a hard time stopping your Special Time, start building in an extra 15 minutes in case there’s a meltdown.
+When

-deeply.
-When he gets angry that you have to stop, stay compassionate and connected.
-If he cries, welcome his tears with understanding and be willing
+he gets angry that you have to stop, don't extend Special Time.
+But do stay compassionate and connected as you welcome his feelings.

-Acknowledge his feelings: “You’re upset that we have to stop playing.
-You just don’t feel like it’s enough right now.
-You can count on Special Time tomorrow, Noah.
-And right now we do have to stop… I’m sorry this is so hard for you.”
 What if he cries?
 Wonderful!
-That’s an indication that the connection you’ve made is helping your child feel safe enough to go into scary emotional
+That’s an indication that the connection you’ve made is helping your child feel safe enough to go into scary emotional territory

 Most parents in this situation get frustrated because we wonder if what we’ve just given our child made any difference at all.
 The answer is, yes, yes,